hasnat/nginx-proxy/README.md

     $ { echo 'proxy_cache my-cache;'; echo 'proxy_cache_valid  200 302  60m;'; echo 'proxy_cache_valid  404 1m;' } > /path/to/vhost.d/app.example.com_location
     $ ln -s /path/to/vhost.d/www.example.com /path/to/vhost.d/example.com

+You can also have `VHOST_CONF` environment variable in your container.

 #### Per-VIRTUAL_HOST location default configuration

 If you want most of your virtual hosts to use a default single `location` block configuration and then override on a few specific ones, add those settings to the `/etc/nginx/vhost.d/default_location` file.
 This file will be used on any virtual host which does not have a `/etc/nginx/vhost.d/{VIRTUAL_HOST}_location` file associated with it.

+You can also have `VHOST_LOCATION_CONF` environment variable in your container.

 ### Contributing